Tag Archives: children

 Rhyme draws attention to the ending sounds of individual words – alliteration to the beginning.
 The musical language of poetry rings and reverberates, creating in the child a fundamental joy in literature.

 But should the reading of poetry end with nursery rhymes?
 The emotions that poetry evokes are universal.
-As children grow older, the reading and writing of poetry can help them to cope with vulnerable truths that are too fragile to share in other ways…love, pain, death, transcendence…feelings not likely to be discussed on Facebook:
+As children grow older, the reading and writing of poetry can help them to cope with vulnerable truths that are too fragile to share in other ways…love, pain, death, transcendence…feelings not likely to be discussed on social media.

 Reading aloud one’s own poetry creates a forum for individual expression that inspires confidence and pride.
 To communicate profound feelings and see that others share them is a transporting experience.
 In a school system that stresses the head – test taking, memorization, grades, and competition – poetry celebrates the heart.
 In this increasingly homogenized culture, poetry’s power lies in its originality-whether wild with rage as in Allen Ginsberg’s Howl, or soft with the tenderness of e.e.cummings’ somewhere i have never travelled, gladly beyond, poetry connects us intimately and immediately to our deepest feelings.